raphaelquast/EOmaps/docs/contribute.rst

     To install, run ``mamba install -c conda-forge sphinx-autobuild``.

-    After installation, you can start the automatic build-process with
+    After installation, navigate to the ``eomaps`` directory and  start the automatic build-process with

     .. code-block::